Laura-Kimble/Yelp-Reviews/README.md

 ## Project Question / Goal

 <a href="https://www.yelp.com">Yelp.com</a> is a website that allows people to give a rating of 1-5 stars for local businesses they've visited - including restaurants, shops, bars, mechanics, etc.  As a frequent user and contributer on Yelp.com, I'm interested in the distribution of these ratings, and how they may vary across cities, types of businesses, business attributes, and types of users.
 It seems that ratings tend to center around ~4 stars, and most businesses have an average star rating of 3.5 to 4.5 stars.
 I looked for exceptions to this -- types of businesses that have a different distribution of average ratings.
 I also wanted to explore the businesses on maps to see if any patterns emerged.
+Since I've spent a lot of time on Yelp.com writing reviews, reading reviews, and exploring businesses, I found it interesting to be able to dive into the data.

 ## Data Description